MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 We recommend that all web3 site developers read the [Basic Usage](#basic-usage) section.
 :::

-::: danger Breaking Changes Imminent
+::: warning Breaking Provider Changes
-We are in the process of shipping changes that will break certain Ethereum web applications.
+We are in the process of shipping changes that will break some Ethereum web applications.
-These changes may ship at any time, and all future major versions of MetaMask on all platforms will be affected.
+These changes have already shipped for the MetaMask browser extension, and may ship for MetaMask Mobile at any time.
-Please see the [Upcoming Breaking Changes](#upcoming-breaking-changes) section for details.
+Please see the [Breaking Provider Changes](#upcoming-breaking-changes) section for details.

+If your website is broken and you're wondering how to fix it, please see the [Migration Guide](./provider-migration.html).

 Action is required for Ethereum application developers only.
 MetaMask users do not need to do anything.